DPDK/dpdk/doc/guides/sample_app_ug/qos_scheduler.rst

 *   --cfg FILE: Profile configuration to load

-Refer to *Intel®DPDK Getting Started Guide* for general information on running applications and the Environment Abstraction Layer (EAL) options.
+Refer to *DPDK Getting Started Guide* for general information on running applications and the Environment Abstraction Layer (EAL) options.

 The profile configuration file defines all the port/subport/pipe/traffic class/queue parameters